England. Change location

 Start End

 Law plays a role in all aspects of our everyday life.
 In this innovative module, you will explore the relationships between law, society and culture.
-You'll explore these themes through the lens of diverse and cutting edge issues which can sometimes be controversial.
-You'll have a unique opportunity to shape your pathway through the module by choosing the theme of your final block of study focusing either on “law and humanities” or on “law and sciences”.
+You'll explore these themes through the lens of diverse and cutting-edge issues, which can sometimes be controversial.
+You'll have a unique opportunity to shape your pathway through the module by choosing the theme of your final block of study, focusing either on law and humanities or on law and environments.
 This module, which has been specially designed to be studied online, will also equip you with a range of legal and transferable skills necessary for further independent study as well as for your personal and professional life.

 What you will study

-Throughout the module you will find a strong emphasis on law in context.
-This includes analysis of the interaction between law and the political, cultural and social contexts in which we live today as well as examination of these contexts from a historical perspective.
+Throughout the module, you will find a strong emphasis on law in context.
+This includes analysing of the interaction between law and the political, cultural and social contexts in which we live today, as well as an examination of these contexts from a historical perspective.
 As you work through the module you will be increasingly prompted towards recognising, examining, questioning and challenging in depth these legal contexts using your own legal reasoning.

-This theme will look at the relationship between gender and law as well as sexuality and law.
-It will challenge the existing assumptions about the neutrality of law and explore the gendered nature of law, asking how does/should the law regulate and construct gender.
-Questions of how law interacts or should interact with the changing social concepts of gender and sexuality will also be addressed.
-In the final unit of the block you'll focus on challenging the gender stereotypes and assumptions regarding female perpetrators and their treatment in the criminal justice system (in the UK and in international context).
+This theme will look at the relationship between gender and law.
+It will challenge existing assumptions about the neutrality of law and explore the gendered nature of law.
+In the second unit of the block, you'll focus on challenging the gender stereotypes and assumptions regarding female perpetrators and their treatment in the criminal justice system (in the UK and international context).

 Block 3A: Law and humanities